Skip to content

 Lyme is, first and foremost, a seaside town, so of course the beaches are among the best things to do in Lyme Regis!
 There are actually several to choose from, so here’s a quick round-up:

 Town Beach – a sand and shingle beach along the curving bay.
-This is the main beach, and is ideal for swimming, so it’s probably the busiest spot on sunny days.
+This is the main beach in Lyme Regis and is ideal for swimming, so it’s probably the busiest spot on sunny days.

 Monmouth Beach – a shingle beach to the west of town.
 Home to the famous Ammonite Pavement, also called the Ammonite Graveyard; a layer of limestone containing many ammonite fossils.

-Church Cliff Beach – a shingle beach with patches on sand, which sits on the mouth of the River Lym.
+Church Cliff Beach – a shingle beach with patches of sand which sits on the mouth of the River Lym.
 Low tide exposes a rocky ledge which is full of rock pools, so it’s great for exploring with kids.

 East Cliff Beach – a fossil-rich shingle beach running east towards Charmouth.
 The cliffs above this beach are prone to collapsing, so avoid getting too near them.
 However, it’s these landslides which provide the steady stream of fossils found regularly on the beach.